Natural Skin Care Products and Remedies

 Dr. Edward Group and The Global Healing Center recently published an article Chemicals to Avoid In Skin Care which lists 19 known toxins found in so many common products.
 This is a good reason to read all labels when purchasing anything!

 It wasn’t until my late twenties when I began switching out all of the cheap or not so cheap chemical laden products in my bathroom to natural ones.

-If you’ve read my first blog: Welcome when I began my natural health journey, I learned that oftentimes, skin problems are not only caused by ingredients found on the market but also by the foods we eat.
+I discuss in my first blog, Welcome, that when I began my natural health journey, I learned that oftentimes, skin problems are not only caused by ingredients found on the market but also by the foods we eat.

 One of the most common skin problems is eczema, a chronic inflammatory condition.